AmirRastega/AmirRastega/readme.md

 *   🚀  I'm currently working on [FEAGI](http://neuraville.com/)
 *   🧠  I'm learning various projects, such as neural network assisted ASL transcription into english text
 *   ⚡  Array indexing should NEVER start at 1

+(note this is a partial mirror of a personal Github account, please contact me for more details)